Let’s talk

 Choosing Compliant Super Funds:

 Employers must ensure that contributions are made to a complying superannuation fund.
 A complying fund meets specific regulatory requirements, ensuring that employees’ contributions are protected and managed appropriately.
-For example, in relation to Australian payroll services, employers should avoid making contributions to funds that do not meet ATO standards, as this can lead to compliance issues.
+For example, in relation to payroll services in Australia, employers should avoid making contributions to funds that do not meet ATO standards, as this can lead to compliance issues.

 Record Keeping: